777arc/textbook/content/link_budgets.rst

 .. math::
  P_r = P_t + G_t + G_r - L_p - L_{misc} \quad \mathrm{dBW}

 Overall it's a pretty simple equation, we are just adding up gains/losses, some might not even consider it an equation at all.
-We usually show it in a table, similar to accouting, like this:
+We usually show it in a table, similar to accounting, like this:

 .. list-table::
    :widths: 15 10